RGreeneRI/kde5-FreeBSD12/README.md

 Instructions:

 Install FreeBSD as usual, and during the install process create a regular user, if you want the user to be able to use sudo, add them to the wheel group.
-Once installed and rebooted, run the following commands:
+Once installed and rebooted, login as root run the following commands:

 "fetch https://raw.githubusercontent.com/RGreeneRI/kde5-FreeBSD12/master/kde5_inst.sh" to download.